10 Little Known South African Snakes

 Many-spotted reed snakes have subtle colours, with blackish to almost honey brown scales, interspersed with small white dots.
 Though not dangerous, a bite from Amplorhinus multimaculatus could still ruin your day with a nasty bout of swelling.
 Their first move when cornered is to coiled into a tight spring to persuade people to leave.
 It goes without saying that this almost always works, except maybe for teenagers out for a dare.

-This small, non-venomous species lives in South Africa’s west, perhaps crossing into extreme southern Namibia.
+This non-venomous, diminutive species lives in South Africa’s west, perhaps crossing into extreme southern Namibia.
 Fisk’s house snake (Lamprophis fiskii) is hardly ever seen by humans – hence why we only have an explorer’s sketch for the image.
 They were first unearthed in 1887, and in 1982 a pair were found near Springbok, the first discovery in nearly a century, although local villagers had probably seen it and not realised the significance.

 Little is known of Fisk’s house snake, but a lizard was found in one’s stomach.
 A few have been raised in captivity, and they mostly ate geckos.
 Most sightings nowadays are on lonely dirt roads.
-Their small size of 25-35cm also means that they stay out of humanity’s roving vision.
+Their small size of 25-35cm (maximum 40cm) also means that they stay out of humanity’s roving vision.
 On the other hand, Fisk’s house snake is one of South Africa’s more colourful, with orange and black colours like a totem pole, with finer matrix patterns on their flanks.
 In fact, this species looks more like a tiger than the eastern tiger snake.

+A small viper averaging at 30-40cm, with a maximum of 60cm.
 This is a venomous snake of mountains, climbing to 3000 metres and rarely appearing below 1500 metres.
 Berg adders (Bitis atropos) like cool areas of South Africa with high precipitation, and are the opposite of cobras in their habits.
 Instead of manic and energetic, they prefer to wait motionless in the undergrowth with a constant menacing expression.

 Berg adders sometimes adjust their position, finding new grass strands to nestle in, but they’re an inactive snake mainly.
 This is why they’re so dangerous.
 People can step on berg adders easily, with only wise village elders having the experience to walk through the serpent minefield.
 On the other hand, they also like basking in the sun, which brings them to more exposed mountain paths and rocky ridges.